 Independence was achieved in 1956 although Spain retained two enclaves.
 Morocco annexed Western Sahara in 1975 leading to a guerrilla war until a cease-fire in 1991.
 Peace processes have failed to break the deadlock.
 Morocco is stable but suffers occasional terrorist attacks.

 Morocco has a rugged mountainous interior and large desert regions.
 The Atlas Mountains run down the country from the northeast to the south west whilst the Rif Mountains are in the north bordering the Mediterranean from the northwest to the northeast.
 Most of the southeast is in the Sahara Desert.

 Spanish territory comprises 5 enclaves on the Mediterranean coast: Ceuta, Melilla, Peñón de Vélez de la Gomera, Peñón de Alhucemas, the Chafarinas islands, and the disputed islet of Perejil.
 Off the Atlantic coast the Canary Islands belong to Spain, whereas Madeira to the north is Portuguese.
 Morocco claims that Western Sahara is part of its territory and refers to it as its Southern Provinces.

 Small amounts of oil have been produced onshore from the Essaouira and Rharb basins since 1932, however, significant discoveries have never been made in Morocco despite a series of exploration campaigns, both onshore and offshore.
 Exploration continues, including in deep waters, but only limited additional potential is forecast.

 Some gas production has been achieved onshore, especially in the Rharb Basin.
 Although growth is forecast by Globalshift, total output is unlikely to reach substantial levels from here.
 Gas shales are also present in the country and could add to gas production.
-Morocco consumes very little gas but has a market able to absorb any growth.
+Morocco consumes some gas, mostly imported from Algeria, and has a market able to absorb any growth in indigenous production.